tawasta/event/website_event_sale_disable_qty_in_cart/README.rst

 ======================================
 Website Event Sale Disable Qty in Cart
 ======================================
-* Disable changing Event Registration quantity in cart.
+* Disable changing Event Registration quantity in cart as this causes issues with the registration data.

 Configuration
 =============